Ventyrian/skill-lock/README.md

 - Differentiates between f2p and members when showing tooltips

 ## Future Work
-- Fix tooltips for higher level skills
+- ~~Fix tooltips for higher level skills~~ TOOLTIPS ARE NOW WORKING ON ALL LEVELS
 - Maybe add animation and sound effects for when unlocking skills